 Låkril Technologies imagines a future where drop-in industrial chemicals are produced from bio-based sugars rather than petroleum, thus alleviating reformulation costs and advancing rural biomanufacturing.
-Your coating solution, adhesive or SAP formulation can now be bio-based and meet your customer’s exacting requirements without breaking the bank.
+In the next 5 years, a critical need is a transition to low carbon chemicals at the lowest possible cost to society.

 MN Corn Podcast: Lakril Catalyzes Bioacrylic Acid from Corn - August 2024